 - Capital = 9,90,000/-

 - Creditors = 80,000/-

 Journal entry will be posted as shown below:

 - To activate the next session of accounting

-- After passing this journal entry, an accountant can connect all previous record with current record.
+- After passing this journal entry, an accountant can connect all previous record with the current record.
 Suppose, if we want to pay Rs.
 10000, but we have not passed opening journal entry, bank account show negative balance.
-So, bypassing opening journal entry before any other journal entry, we can connect previous year Rs.
+So, bypassing opening journal entry before any other journal entry, we can connect the previous year Rs.
 100000 balance of bank with current year account of the bank

 Question for Practice and it in the comment box.
 I will check it and tell you to answer.